Trees for Reading progress

 We raised £470, which we used to fund a very special tree, working in association with Brighter Futures for Children.
 The idea came from a 14-year-old boy who had been placed in a permanent foster home outside Reading.
 Feeling he was losing touch with his home town, he came up with the suggestion of getting a tree planted in the town centre, to make him and other young people in care feel rooted in Reading.

 Our friends at Reading Tree Wardens and Reading Borough Council selected a tree that would really make his vision come into reality – a stunning Prunus avium ‘Plena’.
 Several of the young people Brighter Futures for Children look after, including the inspiration behind the project, came to help plant the tree in February 2020, along with staff members.
 Several councillors also attended, including Councillor Karen Rowland, an adoptee herself, who gave a moving speech.

 In October 2020 we launched another crowdfunding campaign, this time on Crowdfunder.
 During the two months of the campaign we managed to raise £1,120.
-This funded the planting of three trees in memory of the many people who have lost their lives to Covid-19, as well as other respiratory conditions, such as asthma exacerbated by air pollution.
+This funded the planting of two trees in memory of the many people who have lost their lives to Covid-19, as well as other respiratory conditions, such as asthma exacerbated by air pollution.

 If you would like to donate to help us bring more community-funded trees to Reading, you can now do that directly through our new donation form.
 We have been thrilled to receive individual donations of as much as £300, but even £1 will make a difference.

 A few local businesses are also hosting collection boxes for us, and we’ll add the money collected to this fund.
 If you know somewhere that might like to host a collection box for us, please let us know.